natelalor/SalvationSuppers/README.md

 # Salvation Suppers
-A website project in collaboration with a local organization in Burlington - Salvation Suppers - which push high-quality and nurishing foods to those in need throughout the community.
+A website project in collaboration with a local organization in Burlington - Salvation Suppers - which push high-quality and nourishing foods to those in need throughout the community.

 # Process
 TBD